ArmerRitter/Sport-News-App/README.md

 Sport News Client (example championat.com)

-I'm using SwiftSoup for parsing and MVVM
+I'm using SwiftSoup for parsing and MVVM pattern

 Enjoy